-The presumption of work relatedness exists from the outset of the claim.
-Following submission of the initial reports, the adjudicator will process the claim.
-During the claim processing, the adjudicator may find it necessary to further investigate, particularly where there is some possibility that the disability may not have been work related.
+The presumption of work-relatedness exists from the outset of the claim.
+Following submission of the initial reports, the decision-maker will process the claim.
+During the claim processing, the decision-maker may find it necessary to further investigate, particularly where there is some possibility that the injury may not have been work-related.